-(1) You must check the my asu-site and your ASU email regularly, as updates on the course, e.g., changes in the course schedule, are announced.

-(2) The enrollment to the my.asu site is done automatically by the registrar's office.
-Please contact the my.asu support team at myasu-q@asu.edu if you encounter problems.
+- (1) You must check the Canvas course and your ASU email regularly, as updates on the course, e.g., changes in the course schedule, are announced. - (2) The enrollment to the Canvas course shell is done automatically by the registrar's office.